Product Information Management (PIM):

 WalMart, BestBuy, Macys and every other e-commerce site are eager for new products but require different image formats and sizes.
 This leads to a race to customize photos, which monopolizes the teams and slows down the products distribution and by extension, postpones the sale.

-If the PIM has become essential within companies, it is because of its role as a facilitator and catalyst for productivity.
-For example, when the photograph of a product is imported into the solution, it can be automatically resized into different sizes and formats, and dynamically attached to each sales channel.
+If Product Information Management has become essential within companies, it's because of its role as a facilitator and catalyst for productivity.
+For example, when a product photograph is imported into the platform, it can be automatically resized, and variations of different sizes and formats generated, which can then be dynamically linked to each sales channel.

 To preserve the ownership of the photographs, PIM can also automatically apply a watermarking on each one in order to avoid the round-trips without added value with the graphic teams.